TROYTRON/ti-mods/tutorials/Custom Orgs.md

 2. Import all desired logos into the Org Logos folder in Unity.
 Drag-and-drop from Windows Explorer is sufficient.
 3. Ctrl+A to select all the logos you just imported.
 4. In the Inspector pane in Unity (should already be open on the right of the screen) you should see “[number] Texture 2Ds Import Settings” near the top.
 Below that is a drop-down menu marked “Texture Type”.
 Change this from “Default” to “Sprite (2D and UI)”.
 Click “Apply” further down.
-a.
-You should now see arrows on all your imported logos.
+    -	You should now see arrows on all your imported logos.
 5. Ctrl+A to select all the logos again.
 6. At the bottom of the Inspector pane, you should see a drop-down menu marked “AssetBundle”.
 Click on the centre menu, click “New”, and type in “orglogos”.
 7. In the Unity toolbar, click “Assets -> Build AssetBundles”.